 I can't stress the importance of outlining a novel enough.

 If you know how to outline a novel, it will serve as an inspiring force to keep these situations in check.
+If you need a little extra help, consider using a novel writing template:

 A Novel Outline Template Saves You Time